 FAST-TRACing into the future

-But RCOC is still on the cutting edge and we continue to develop our system.
-Ultimately, our central computer system (or transportation information management system -- TIMS) will automatically receive and share information (data and live video) about traffic conditions with the Michigan Department of Transportation.
+RCOC is still on the cutting edge of technology, and we continues to develop our system.
+We receive and share information (data and live video) about traffic conditions with the Michigan Department of Transportation (MDOT).

 Back to Top